RexJaeschke/user-documentation/guides/hack/08-shapes/02-functions.md

 51   public static function toArray(shape() $shape): array<arraykey, mixed>;
 ```

 This function returns an array of type `array<arraykey, mixed>` containing one element for each field in the shape.
-The element's key and value are the name and value, respectively, of the corresponding field.
+Each element's key and value are the name and value, respectively, of the corresponding field.
 The order of the elements is the same as the order of the fields.

 **[[Rex: example goes here]]**